zacwong2151/tp/docs/DeveloperGuide.md

       The outcome is the same whenever the volunteer index parameter is a non-positive integer.

    5. Test case: `vliste x` (where x is a positive integer, larger than the list size) <br>
       Expected: No change in event list panel.
 Error message for invalid volunteer index is shown in the result display.
->>>>>>> master

 ### Finding a volunteer